Xe/site/blog/cinemaquestria-orchestration-2015-03-13.markdown

 anything such as a Go binary, Lua/Lapis environment or other web application framework would have a very tough reputation to beat.

-I have looked into using Lapis for [this beta test site](http://cqsite-beta.apps.xeserv.us/), but the fact that HTML is so dead easy to modify made that idea lose out.
+I have looked into using Lapis, but the fact that HTML is so dead easy to modify made that idea lose out.

 Maybe this is in the realm of something like [jekyll](http://jekyllrb.com/),